ardatan/graphql-tools/docs/source/generate-schema.md

   - `requireResolversForResolveType` will require a `resolveType()` method for Interface and Union types.
 This can be passed in with the field resolvers as `__resolveType()`.
 False to disable the warning.

   - `allowResolversNotInSchema` turns off the functionality which throws errors when resolvers are found which are not present in the schema.
 Defaults to `false`, to help catch common errors.

+- `inheritResolversFromInterfaces` GraphQL Objects that implement interfaces will inherit missing resolvers from their interface types defined in the `resolvers` object.